-Regulatory Activities - Congress has given the FCA board statutory authority to establish policy, prescribe regulations, and issue guidance to ensure that FCS institutions comply with the law and operate in a safe and sound manner.
+Regulatory activities - Congress has given the FCA board statutory authority to prescribe regulations to ensure that FCS institutions comply with the law and operate in a safe and sound manner.
 We are committed to developing balanced, flexible, and legally sound regulations.
-Current regulatory and policy projects outlined in the agency's fall 2017 Regulatory Agenda include the following:
+Current regulatory projects outlined in the agency's fall 2018 Unified Regulatory Agenda include the following:

-- · Revising regulations on eligibility and creditworthiness of FCS institution investments - · Clarifying and strengthening standards-of-conduct regulations - · Clarifying or changing the amortization limits for agricultural credit associations and production credit associations - · Revising regulations on eligibility and creditworthiness of Farmer Mac investments - · Revising the criteria in the regulations for reinstating nonaccrual loans - · Reviewing stress testing done by System institutions - · Reviewing cybersecurity requirements for System institutions - · Clarifying the disclosure and servicing requirements in the borrower rights regulations - · Evaluating regulations to reduce regulatory burden - · Revising the eligibility criteria for outside directors - Revising the appraisal regulations for current credit and economic conditions - Revising the regulations on private flood insurance to conform with the Biggert-Waters Flood Insurance Reform Act of 2012
+- · Clarifying and strengthening standards-of-conduct regulations - Clarifying or changing the amortization limits for agricultural credit associations and production credit associations - · Clarifying and correcting regulatory capital and related regulations - · Revising the criteria in the regulations for reinstating nonaccrual loans - · Clarifying the disclosure and servicing requirements in the borrower rights regulations - Evaluating regulations to reduce regulatory burden - Revising the eligibility criteria for outside directors - · Revising the appraisal regulations for current credit and economic conditions - · Requesting input on young, beginning, and small farmer programs and reporting - Revising the regulations on private flood insurance to conform with the Biggert-Waters Flood Insurance Reform Act of 2012